a-maliarov/amazoncaptcha/docs/installation.rst

 Warnings
 --------

-.. warning:: AmazonCaptcha uses Pillow library to operate with images.
+.. warning:: AmazonCaptcha uses Pillow library to operate the images.
 Pillow and PIL cannot co-exist in the same environment.
-Before installing AmazonCaptcha (which will automatically install Pillow), please uninstall PIL.
+Before installing AmazonCaptcha (which will automatically install Pillow), please, uninstall PIL.

 Python Support
 --------------